-Table 33: Remote key (keyfob)
+Table 41: Remote key (keyfob)

 Group Name Supervised Description 1 Mobile Intrusion N Worn or carried, the button(s) are programmed to trigger a police panic.
 3 Mobile Silent N Worn or carried, the button(s) are programmed to trigger a silent police panic.

-4 Fixed Auxiliary Y Installed in a fixed location such as night stand, the button(s) are programmed to trigger an Auxiliary panic.
-Note: Medical functionality has not been evaluated for UL/ULC.
-5 Fixed Silent Auxiliary Y Installed in a fixed location such as night stand, the button(s) are programmed to trigger a silent Auxiliary panic. • Note: Medical functionality has not been evaluated for UL/ULC.
+Group Name Supervised Description 4 Fixed Auxiliary Y Installed in a fixed location such as night stand, the button(s) are programmed to trigger an Auxiliary panic.
+Image: Note: Medical functionality has not been evaluated for UL/ULC.
+5 Fixed Silent Auxiliary Y Installed in a fixed location such as night stand, the button(s) are programmed to trigger a silent Auxiliary panic.
+Image: Note: Medical functionality has not been evaluated for UL/ULC.
+6 Mobile Auxiliary N Worn as a wrist watch or pendant, the button(s) are programmed to trigger an Auxiliary panic.
+Image: Note: Medical functionality has not been evaluated for UL/ULC.
+7 Mobile Silent Auxiliary N Worn as a wrist watch or pendant, the button(s) are programmed to trigger a silent Auxiliary panic.
+Image: Note: Medical functionality has not been evaluated for UL/ULC.

-Table 33: Remote key (keyfob)
+Table 41: Remote key (keyfob)